 - Significant bleeding

 When we are under physical or emotional stress, our bodies produce hormones, such as adrenaline.
-These hormones might lead to narrowing or a temporary constriction of the arteries that supply blood to the heart or the hormones might attach themselves to the cells of the heart and allow large amounts of calcium into the cells of the heart, leading to abnormal functioning.
-Adrenaline literally stuns the hearts of people who go on to develop cardiac myopathy.
+These hormones might lead to narrowing or a temporary constriction of the arteries that supply blood to the heart.
+The hormones might attach themselves to the cells of the heart and allow substantial amounts of calcium into the cells of the heart, leading to abnormal functioning.
+Adrenaline stuns the hearts of people who go on to develop cardiac myopathy.

-It most often occurs in women over the age of 50; as it is believed that reduced levels of estrogen after menopause are a contributing factor.
+It most often occurs in women over the age of 50, as it is believed that reduced levels of estrogen after menopause are a contributing factor.
 The majority of people with stress cardiomyopathy do not have severe blockages or clots in their arteries, like people who suffer heart attacks usually do.
-The cells of the heart do not die during stress cardiomyopathy, as they do when someone is suffering a heart attack.
+The heart cells do not die during stress cardiomyopathy, as they do when someone is suffering a heart attack.